 Sherwin-Williams Stardew appeared to have a hint of a green undertone to me at the store and looked a bit darker than what I was looking for.
-But when I got it home and put it on my walls, it was such a soft and warm blue-gray color, I loved it.
+But when I got it home and put it on my walls, it was such a soft and warm blue, green-gray color, I just loved it.

 Every home is different!
 What looks good in one home may not look the same in yours.
 Testing the colors out on your own walls is key.

 You may want to check out my friend Molly in Maine’s post GO WITH THE FLOW: HOW TO CHOOSE COHESIVE PAINT COLORS.
 Molly is my go-to person when it comes to blue paint colors!

 Next up, I chose Benjamin Moore’s Chantilly Lace, a pure white that is known to pair well with blue paint colors.

 I think my husband likes the Chantilly Lace even more than Sherwin William’s Stardew…

 Our trim before Benjamin Moore’s Chantilly Lace was Alabaster, which was on the creamy and yellow side of white.
 You may see more in the post, White Paint Colors for Walls.

 Another white that I also like is Benjamin Moore’s, Simply White.
 It’s just a smidge creamier than the Chantilly Lace.
 We painted our walls Simply White at our Home in Maine, as the home is older and I wanted more of a vintage look on the plaster walls and ceilings.
 But again, it’s just a tad creamier, barely enough for you to even tell unless they are side by side.